Ellie Roebuck: International career

+England

+Youth

-Roebuck was part of the England squad that won bronze medal in the 2018 U20 World Cup in France, however, she was an unused substitute in all the fixtures.
+Roebuck played in the 2016 U-17 European Championship, helping her team win third place.
+This qualified England for the 2016 U-17 World Cup in Jordan, where Roebuck played in all four games until her team was defeated in the quarterfinals by defending champions Japan.
+Roebuck was part of the England squad that won the bronze medal in the 2018 U20 World Cup in France, however, she was an unused substitute in all fixtures behind Sandy MacIver.
+In April 2017, she played in the second qualifying round for the 2017 U-19 European Championship in the 7–0 win against the Czech Republic.

+Senior

 In October 2018, England manager Phil Neville named Roebuck and Manchester City team-mate Georgia Stanway in his squad for the first time.
 Roebuck made her senior team debut as a 79th minute substitute for Mary Earps on 8 November 2018 against Austria.
 She made her first start, before being replaced by Earps at half time, in a 2–1 win against Spain on 9 April 2019.

+In June 2022, Roebuck was included in the England squad which won the Euro 2022.

+On 31 May 2023, Roebuck was named to the squad for the 2023 World Cup in July 2023.

+Great Britain

-On 27 May 2021 it was announced that Roebuck had been selected as one of the two goalkeepers in the Great Britain women's Olympic football team for the 2020 Olympics.
+On 27 May 2021 it was announced that Roebuck had been selected as one of the two goalkeepers in the Great Britain team for the 2020 Olympics.
 She made her debut on 21 July 2021 in a 2–0 win against Chile.
-In June 2022, Roebuck was included in the England squad which won UEFA Women's Euro 2022.

-Personal life

-Roebuck was born in Sheffield and grew up as a Sheffield United supporter.
-Whilst at City, she attended Connell Sixth Form College to complete a sports qualification.
+She played in all four games until they were eliminated in the quarterfinals by Australia.

+Style of play

+As a goalkeeper, Roebuck "enjoys dribbling, enjoys playing on the ball".
+She can recover balls and stop attackers with her feet when coming off her line, and also use her footwork to attack, playing out from the back by being involved in passing sequences, or being able to pass out long herself.
+Having the skill to break lines through passing out from her area, she can also use her ability on the ball to create space.